Notice CP2000: The IRS Changed Your Tax Return

 - Partial Payment Installment Agreement — This is where you pay monthly payments but are unable to pay the full amount within the collection period, or by the Collection Statute Expiration Date (CSED).
 The Collection Statute Expiration Date is typically ten years after the assessment date.
 When the CSED is reached, the remaining balance will be written off.

 - Currently Not Collectible Status — If your financial situation does not allow for you to pay your balance you can file for a Currently Not Collectible (CNC) status.
-This means that the IRS will not try to collect from you, but you will continue to receive an annual bill and any refunds will be applied to your debt.
-CNC status may lead to further implications, and it is strongly advised you contact a tax professional before and after applying for Currently Not Collectible Status.
-Note the agency will resume collections if your financial situation improves.
+This means that the IRS will not try to collect from you, but you will continue to receive an annual bill and any tax refunds earned will be applied to your debt.

 - Innocent Spouse Relief — This is only applicable if you and your spouse file a joint tax return.
 To qualify, you generally must establish that the un-reported income was due to your spouse and you had no reason to know about it.
 Then, the IRS will only hold your spouse, ex-spouse, or late spouse liable.

-To find more information on all payment options you can visit www.irs.gov/payments or explore the tax relief section of our site.
+To find more information on all payment options, explore the tax relief section of our site.
 You can also log in to your account with the IRS and view your payments, payment history, and contacts for more information.

 What If You Disagree With the Notice?

 It is possible that the Notice CP2000 you received is incorrect.
-As previously mentioned, the IRS Notice CP2000 is computer-generated, meaning you may owe less or nothing.
+The IRS Notice CP2000 is computer-generated, meaning you may owe less or nothing.

 If you disagree with the notice, fill out and complete the response form by the required deadline.
 Additionally, provide a statement explaining why you disagree with the notice and include any evidence to support your dispute.

-You can also send a copy of a corrected tax form but do not amend your own tax form or re-submit the original copy.
+If desired, you can send a copy of a corrected tax form but do not amend your own tax form or re-submit the original copy.
 For example, you can send corrected versions of W-2s or 1099s related to this issue but only provide documents that support your case.

 Once you respond, the IRS may ask for additional details.
 If the IRS rejects your response form, you have the right to appeal the decision.